 We filed a registration statement with the SEC on Form S-8 providing for the registration of shares of our common stock issued or reserved for issuance under our 2020 Plan, 2022 Plan and 2022 ESPP.
 Subject to the satisfaction of vesting conditions and the expiration of any applicable lockup agreements, shares registered under the registration statement on Form S-8 are available for resale immediately in the public market without restriction.
 In addition, under the purchase agreement dated March 17, 2022 that we entered into with Lincoln Park (the "Lincoln Park Purchase Agreement"), we have the right to direct Lincoln Park to purchase an aggregate of up to \$50,000,000 of our common stock from time to time, subject to certain limitations contained in the Lincoln Park Purchase Agreement.
-Pursuant to the Lincoln Park Purchase Agreement, we issued to Lincoln Park 150,000 shares of our common stock 90 calendar days after the Closing Date and 616,684 shares of common stock pursuant to purchases we directed under the Lincoln Park Purchase Agreement.
+Pursuant to the Lincoln Park Purchase Agreement, we issued to Lincoln Park 150,000 shares of our common stock on the Closing Date, 500,000 shares of our common stock 90 calendar days after the Closing Date and 616,684 shares of common stock pursuant to purchases we directed under the Lincoln Park Purchase Agreement.